Covariate Balancing and the Equivalence of Weighting and Doubly Robust Estimators of Average Treatment Effects: Covariate Balancing

 Equation \eqref{eq:cbpsunnorm} shows that the weights appearing in the IPW estimates of $\e [ Y(1) ]$ and $\e [ Y(0) ]$ sum to the same value, but that common value is not necessarily the sample size, $N$.
-Therefore, when these are used as weights in IPW, the CBPS weights are not automatically normalized.
+In other words, when these are used as weights in IPW, the CBPS weights are not automatically normalized.